kaveer/CheckoutDotNetChanllenge/README.md

 # Project Title: CheckoutDotNetChallenge

 # Description
-Challenge consist of show case the developer skills in regards to microsoft technologies such as C#, asp.net web API, SQL server.
+Challenge consists of showcasing the developer skills in regards to Microsoft technologies such as C#, asp.net web API, SQL server.
 The main challenge consists of developing and simulate a payment gateway transaction between a shopper and the acquiring bank.

 # Architecture
 - Acquiring bank